 The AAR Control subfield transmitted by the STA shall indicate the link identifier(s) of the other assisting AP(s) affiliated with the same AP MLD operating on the enabled link(s) by setting the corresponding bits to 1.

 Each of the other assisting AP(s) affiliated with the AP MLD should schedule for a transmission a Trigger frame to the assisted STA that is associated with it and affiliated with the non-AP MLD to solicit an UL frame(s) after the AP affiliated with the same AP MLD successfully received the AAR Control subfield in a frame if it does not have frame exchanges already scheduled with another STA.
+If the non-AP MLD is operating in EMLSR mode, the Trigger frame sent by each of the assisting AP(s) affiliated with the AP MLD to the assisted STA that is associated with it and affiliated with the non-AP MLD shall be an initial control frame (see 35.3.17 (Enhanced multi-link single radio operation)).